cbrackley/capC-MAP/README.rst

 Conda Installation - Troubleshooting
 =====================================

-Version incomparability issues for python have been found to cause problems with conda installation on some systems.
+Version incompatibility issues for python have been found to cause problems with conda installation on some systems.
 To avoid this conda allows packages to be installed in isolated environments (see e.g. https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html#managing-environments).